 a mantel with green plants on it.

-Indoor Plant Fertilizers You Can Make at Home (Feed Your Plants the Natural Way) : This blog post is about making natural and organic fertilizers for indoor plants using household items.
+Choosing the Best Fertilizer for Pothos Plants: A Guide: This blog post is about making natural and organic fertilizers for indoor plants using household items.
 It explains the benefits of homemade fertilizers over commercial ones and why indoor plants need to be fertilized.

-I trust that The Ultimate Pothos Soil Mix Recipe post has provided you with the information you were seeking to provide your beloved green companions with the best soil mixture available.
-If you wondering about the perfect soil mix for lavender plants visit my new post, The Best Soil for Lavender: Tips for Creating the Perfect Mix post!
+I trust that DIY Pothos Soil Mix Recipe: Growing Gorgeous Pothos post has provided you with the information you were seeking to provide your beloved green companions with the best soil mixture available.
 Thanks for visiting the blog today, I love it when you do!

 my signature, a drawing of me holding a coffee cup that says Create.